CleverCloud/doc.clever-cloud.com/commons/admin-console/organizations.md

 In order to improve team collaboration between developers, accountants, managers and admins, we have introduced organizations.

-Once you created an organization, you can add collaborators and assign them [roles](#roles-and-privileges) which give them rights.
+Once you create an organization, you can add collaborators and assign them [roles](#roles-and-privileges) which gives them rights.

 ## Add an organization